applewjr/mtg-prices/README.md

 ![MTG Data Pipeline](docs/streamlit_dashboard.png)

 ## Project Description
 Be able to discover long-term trends in all Magic: The Gathering cards.
 Especially in terms of card price over time.
-All tasks are fully end to end automated.
+All tasks are fully end-to-end automated.

 ## Impact
 - Processes 90K+ card records daily